stevenbedrick/Auto1032/README.md

 - Proxy number is in column `D`
 - Cards per sheet: 5

+Beyond that, the other major assumption is about the template file- it basically needs to be run on a very specific template file, otherwise the output behavior is undefined. `¯\_(ツ)_/¯`

 Also, Be Ye Warned that there's not a lot in terms of helpful error messages at the moment.

 This program also seems to struggle with very large input inventory files, possibly due to limitations in the [openpyxl](https://openpyxl.readthedocs.io/en/stable/) library that I am using to parse Excel workbooks.